TomLiDev/mildew-detector/README.md

 The first page of the dashboard will be the project summary page.

-This will give a breif text summary of the key points of the project, the desired outcomes and what this project aims to deliver.
+This will give a brief text summary of the key points of the project, the data used, the business requirements and project hypotheses to determine if the project has been succesful or not.

 ![An image of the homepage on different devices](documentation/homepage-devices.PNG)

 ### Data Visualisation

-The dashboard will contain a data visualisation page.
+The dashboard will contain a data visualisation page, this will summarise some of the key characteristics of the data.
+Specifically it will include:

+- Figures showing the average and variance between healthy and powedery-mildew infected leaves.
+- Figure showing the
-This page will give snippets of the data that is used for the model training, this will take the form of an image montage so that users can see a small collection of typical images for healthy and powdery images.
+- The option to create an image montage, showing the user a small collection of typical images for healthy and powdery mildew infected leaves.

-This page will also include analysis of the average and variance between healthy and powedery-mildew infected leaves.

 ![An image of the Find Detail page on different devices](documentation/find-detail-devices.PNG)

+### Mildew Detector

+The dashboard will include a page where users can upload images of leaves for the ML to classify whether or not the leaf(s) is infected with powdery mildew or not.
+This will page will.

+- Include an option for users to upload a leaf image.
+- Return a prediction on whether or not the leaf is infected with powdery mildew or not.

 ### ML Performance

 This dashboard page will show and explain the performance of the machine learning system to a business user.
+Specifically it will include:

+- Figures showing how the image data was split for training, testing and validation.
+- Figures showing the evolution of the ML system through fitting
+- A figure showing the overall predictive accuracy of the ML

 ### Project Hypothesis and Success Page

 This page will explain how the project has delivered against the business objectives and what this means for the acceptance/rejection of the project hypotheses.

+This page will list each hypothesis, whether the project has provided the means to validate the hypothesis, and subsequently whether or not the hypothesis can be accepted or rejected.

 ### The Skeleton Plane